-Go to the configuration page and click on the Add button in the right bottom corner.
+Go to the configuration page and click the Add button in the bottom right corner.

 Enter the following information:

 Enter an alias for your repo.
-This name will be displayed in the commits tab page.
-Alias should be unique, you can't add two repositories with the same alias.
+This name will be displayed on the commits tab page.
+The alias should be unique; you can't add two repositories with the same alias.

-Enter access token following the instructions from the section below.
+Enter the access token following the instructions from the section below.

 Specify content inside a given Path: a group of repositories or a single repo.

 You can also define the Jira project list where the commits and pull requests should be visible.